even13/CV/README.md

 I am an observer, listening to the information provided to me, taking on board the key details and coming up with evidence-based solutions and ideas.
 This means that I deliver results in line with specifications.

-I have a natural eye for detail and accuracy which has been developed through my previous career as a specialist in 3D data for academic research.
+I have a natural eye for detail and accuracy which has been developed through my previous career as a palaeontologist.

 #### What is Makers Academy?